On-Campus Resources for the LGBTQ Community

 Also commonly referred to as Gender-Neutral Restrooms, beginning in 2015.
-SUNY Geneseo is now in phase 1 of ensuring accessible restrooms all over campus regardless of gender identity, biological sex, or sexual orientation.
-As Phase 1 is completed, a campus map will be linked here to show where All Gender Restrooms can be found on campus.
-Please keep looking back here for updates.
+SUNY Geneseo is now in phase 2 of ensuring accessible restrooms all over campus regardless of gender identity, biological sex, or sexual orientation.
+You can find out more about All Gender restrooms here, and a campus map is linked on that page to show where All Gender Restrooms can be found on campus.

 For any issues for students who are already living on campus, your first stop can be your Area Coordinator (AC).
 These professional staff members are responsible for the administration of each of the residence halls.
 Having been Safe Zone trained and with experience in crisis response, ACs are particularly sensitive to the needs of residential students.
 If you don't know who your AC is, you can find them on the page of Residence Life Staff.

 All-Gender Housing is a housing option currently offered in the suite-styled Genesee Hall, suite-styled Suffolk Hall, and corridor-styled Putnam Hall, in addition to all A-Section of other North Campus suite-styled buildings (Allegany, Erie, Ontario, Wyoming).
 All-Gender Housing is a living experience that allows students to live with one another regardless of their gender identity and is meant to allow students to feel entirely comfortable living with whomever they'd like.
 For more information on All-Gender Housing, current students and incoming students can contact Taylor Gale, Assistant Director of Residence Life for Housing Operations, at firstname.lastname@example.org .

 For concerns about your living experience that have not been adequately addressed by your AC, or Assistant Director Taylor Gale, you are welcome to contact Director of Residence Life, Sarah Frank, by emailing email@example.com or calling (585) 245-5726.